 This Policy seeks to provide to Lagosians and the wider public full clarity as to the perspective of the State Government regarding the size of the prospective Lagos Electricity Market, the stakeholders and players in this Market, their respective roles, and the constitutional, legal, regulatory, technical, and commercial foundations of this prospective Market.
 These must all fit together to form a fully functional, " 2.4 steady, and reliable framework that provides universal access to electricity to all residents of the State.
-Considering that the sector is largely owned, operated, and funded by the private that the private sector is the primary engine of growth, it only stands to reason that this LEM by 30th June 2023.
-Policy (and the Law that will implement it) are sector investment.
+Considering that the sector is largely owned, operated, and funded by the private sector, and the State Government's conviction 2.4.1 To commence shadow trading of the that the private sector is the primary engine of growth, it only stands to reason that this LEM by 30th June 2023.
+Policy (and the Law that will implement it) are clearly be seen to enable and deepen private 2.4.2 To commence full commercial LEM sector investment.